Math lecturer uses charts to predict the end of the 4th COVID-19 wave in Vietnam

 We’ll spare you the details, but according to Dr. Lê Anh’s calculations, the outbreak already reached its peak in terms of daily new cases on 30th May.
 Over the next month, the daily jumps will gradually dwindle, and by 8th July, there’ll be few to no new cases.

-We can expect an end to the outbreak by August
+We can expect an end of the wave by August 2021

 The number of active patients should fall to 0 by end of August – early September